httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 ## HTTP/1.x Back Ends {#h1-backends}

-It is common for CDN infrastructure to support different HTTP versions on the front end and back end.
-For instance, the client-facing edge might support HTTP/2 and HTTP/3 while communication to back end servers is done using HTTP/1.1.
-Unlike with connection coalescing, the CDN will "de-mux" requests into discrete connections to the back end.
+It is common for content delivery network (CDN) infrastructure to support different HTTP versions on the front end and back end.
+For instance, the client-facing edge might support HTTP/2 and HTTP/3 while communication to backend servers is done using HTTP/1.1.
+Unlike connection coalescing, the CDN will "demux" requests into discrete connections to the back end.
 HTTP/1.1 and older do not support response multiplexing in a single connection, so there is not a fairness problem.
-However, back end servers MAY still use client headers for request scheduling.
-Back end servers SHOULD only schedule based on client priority information where that information can be scoped to individual end clients.
+However, backend servers MAY still use client headers for request scheduling.
+Backend servers SHOULD only schedule based on client priority information where that information can be scoped to individual end clients.
 Authentication and other session information might provide this linkability.

 ## Intentional Introduction of Unfairness {#intentional-unfairness}